Web Analytics

 You get the idea.
 Three is everywhere.

-Human hard-wiring: we seem to have developed a deep affinity for three elements together; they feel complete and solid.
+We seem to have developed a deep affinity for three elements together; they feel complete and solid.
 One is too few and two feels not enough, but three is a solid set.
 Three somehow has a connected rhythm that seems appealing.

-Easy to remember: In the same way, three is easy for our brains to remember.
+In the same way, three is easy for our brains to remember.
 It's hard to remember four or five items but three is manageable for most people.
-This is critical as we live in a digital, social world where our attention spans are nill.
-Rather than having five, seven or ten priorities for your team, have three.
-After all, if they're really priorities, they should be few.

-Most persuasive: Researchers at UCLA and Georgetown found that three claims are perfect for persuasion in public settings, such as advertising, politicians' speeches and other persuasive communication.
+Researchers at UCLA and Georgetown found that three claims are perfect for persuasion in public settings, such as advertising, politicians' speeches and other persuasive communication.
 They found that four or more claims will trigger people's skepticism and can actually make it less likely that the person will be persuaded.

-Perceived patterns: Previously, the same researchers concluded that when we see events happen three times in a row we believe that they constitute a streak, as in stock index movements, coin tosses or basketball shots.
+Previously, the same researchers concluded that when we see events happen three times in a row we believe that they constitute a streak, as in stock index movements, coin tosses or basketball shots.

 Clearly, three is pervasive in our culture.

-1. For example, in a presentation talk about your major idea in the opening and then give three points to support that contention.
+1. Opening: For example, in a presentation talk about your major idea in the opening and then give three points to support that contention.

-1. In the body of your talk, walk through each of those three points, adding an example, a statistic or a story to support each one.
+2. Middle: In the body of your talk, walk through each of those three points, adding an example, a statistic or a story to support each one.

-1. Finally, in your conclusion, summarize your idea in three points and ask people to act on what you've outlined.
+3. Close: Finally, in your conclusion, summarize your idea in three points and ask people to act on what you've outlined.

 This format can be used in any presentation or persuasive communication.
 It's clear, concise and complete.